 Lana Lang was born and raised in Smallville.
 She attended elementary and high school with Clark Kent, with whom she had a romantic relationship.
 The two maintained a friendly relationship after parting ways following high school.

 During the Silver Age, Lana was the literal girl next door who was obsessed with proving that Superboy and Clark were the same person.
-As was common in the Silver Age, she also gained insect powers at one point after saving an alien traveler pinned under a tree.
-In gratitude he gave her a bio-genetic ring.
+As was common in the Silver Age, she also gained insect powers at one point after saving the life of an alien traveler who had been pinned under a tree.
+In gratitude for this, he gave her a bio-genetic ring.
 After discovering that the ring could transform the user into insects or give its user insects's powers or attributes, she became the Insect Queen and went on a number of adventures with Superboy.
 Lana also gained reserve status in the Legion of Super-Heroes after saving them during her trip into the future.
 As an adult she became a television reporter for WMET-TV, and acted as a romantic rival for Lois Lane, as both women had their sights set on Clark.